Capital Credits

 Capital credit distributions are on an approximate 30-year rotation.
 The PEC Board may elect to pay distributions earlier than their 30-year rotation on a discounted basis.
 Active members may opt out of receiving a discounted amount when capital credits come up for distribution in advance of their 30-year rotation.
 Active members who elect not to receive a discounted amount on early payouts will receive the full amount when the balance comes up for payout in its 30-year cycle (for example, prior year distributions would be paid out approximately 30 years later if the member elects not to receive a discounted early payout).

-Electric utilities are capital intensive businesses requiring large investments in equipment.
+Electric utilities are capital-intensive businesses requiring large investments in equipment.
 PEC, like all businesses, must maintain a balance between debt and equity to ensure financial stability.
 Capital credits are a significant source of equity and help fund growth and maintenance of the system.
 By reinvesting your capital credits into the system, PEC can keep rates competitive by reducing the amount of money it must borrow from banks.

-In November 2021, the PEC Board of Directors approved capital credits distributions totaling $5.3 million to current and former PEC members, raising our lifetime distribution to more than $140 million since 2007.
-Active PEC members who accumulated capital credits in 2020 and 1994 received a distribution as a bill credit in December 2021.
+In December 2022, the PEC Board of Directors approved capital credits distributions totaling $6 million to current and former PEC members, raising our lifetime distribution to more than $146 million since 2007.
+Active PEC members who accumulated capital credits in 2021 and 1995 received a distribution as a bill credit in January 2023.
 Former members received a distribution in the form of a check.

-Your discounted distribution will appear as a credit on your December 2021 bill.
+Your discounted distribution will appear as a credit on your January 2023 bill.
 Former members with a current address on file will receive a check in the mail for their distribution amount.

 You may opt out of receiving a discounted capital credits distribution during your time as an active member if you prefer to receive non-discounted credits in a future distribution, which we predict to be on a 30-year cycle.